Better Sex and More Intimacy: 8 Habits of Connected Couples

 They have separate interests

-“The happiest couples I’ve interviewed say they have a dynamic life together and an active life apart,” says Andrea Syrtash, relationship expert and author of Cheat on Your Husband (With Your Husband).
-“I think it adds a lot to the relationship when you can come back and share what you’ve done, what you’ve learned.
+“The happiest couples I’ve interviewed say they have a dynamic life together and an active life apart,” says Andrea Syrtash, relationship expert and author of Cheat on Your Husband (With Your Husband): How to Date Your Spouse.
+“It adds a lot to the relationship when you can come back and share what you’ve done, what you’ve learned.
 It adds more excitement so you miss each other.”

 But they also love doing activities together

 “Couples who prioritize each other are going to be more connected sexually,” says Syrtash.
 “It’s tough for us to connect in the bedroom if we’re totally out of touch.
 You don’t need to spend every waking moment together, but know that your partner is a priority.”

-They have ‘no-tech’ time
+They have “no-tech” time

-They ‘pencil in’ sex
+They “pencil in” sex

-“When you’re overextended you’re not going to find the time unless you make it,” says Syrtash.
-Look at your calendars to see when the timing works out and plan for then—maybe when the kids are away on Saturday afternoon—rather than waiting to be inspired, says Syrtash.
+“When you’re overextended, you’re not going to find the time unless you make it,” says Syrtash.
+Look at your calendars to see when the timing works out and plan for then—maybe when the kids are away on Saturday afternoon—rather than waiting to be inspired.
 Remember that everything doesn’t have to be structured during sex just because you put aside general time to get intimate.
-And if the mood strikes one of you before your scheduled session, go for it!
-This is the best time to have sex, according to science.
+And if the mood strikes before your scheduled session, go for it!
+(This is the best time to have sex, according to science.)